-The information in this report that relates to Exploration Results or Mineral Resources is based on information compiled or reviewed by Mr Richard Pugh who is the Strickland Metals Limited Geology Manager and is a current Member of the Australian Institute of Geoscientists (AIG).
+The information in this report that relates to Exploration Results or Mineral Resources for its Yandal Project is based on information compiled or reviewed by Mr Richard Pugh who is the Executive Technical Director of Strickland Metals Limited and is a current Member of the Australian Institute of Geoscientists (AIG).
 Mr Richard Pugh has sufficient experience, which is relevant to the style of mineralisation and types of deposit under consideration and to the activities undertaken, to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code of Reporting of Exploration Results, Mineral Resources and Ore Reserves".
 Mr Pugh consents to the inclusion in the report of the matters based on the information in the form and context in which it appears.